Blood Road Museum

 The Blood Road Museum (Blodveimuseet) is a museum in Saltdal Municipality in Nordland county, Norway.
+The museum was established in 1995 to mark the 50th anniversary of the end of the Second World War.
 The museum is located about 2 km north of the center of Rognan and stands in the yard of the Saltdal Museum, which is part of the Nordland Museum.